-Carney: The Media Get Trump Wrong While Trump Gets Entitlements Right | Breitbart
+Fact Check: Donald Trump Did Not Say He Would Cut Entitlements | Breitbart

 Adding to the confusion are private remarks Trump recently made that appeared to dismiss the importance of the budget deficit, which has ballooned to about $1 trillion a year under his administration.

 None of this is actually unclear and Trump’s deficit remarks actually clarify rather than add to the confusion.
-Trump does not think the government is running out of money, he does not think we need to cut entitltements or raise taxes.
+Trump does not think the government is running out of money, he does not think we need to cut entitlements or raise taxes.
 But what he does think about these things is so far outside the Washington, D.C. orthodoxy that he might as well be speaking a foreign language.

 So what does Trump think?
-He thinks the budget deficit is not a problem–so long as the U.S. economy grows fast enough and worker productivity rises.
+“Who the hell cares about the budget?
+We’re going to have a country,” Trump said recently about the budget deficit.
+In other words, he thinks the budget deficit is not a problem–so long as the U.S. economy grows fast enough and worker productivity rises.
 And that’s also what he thinks about entitlements.

 The United States does have looming entitlement challenge but it is nothing like what most economists and policy experts describe.
 The challenge is not about impending budget shortfalls for Social Security and Medicare.
 It’s not a matter of the government not collecting enough in payroll taxes or paying out too much money to the elderly or ill.